 County Referendum Petition Process:

-Upon receiving a prospective referendum petition, the county elections official assigns the petition an identification number and forwards two copies to the District Attorney for preparation of the ballot title.
 The ballot title drafting process and the collection of signatures can occur simultaneously.
-Once the chief petitioners have received written approval to circulate from the county elections official the chief petitioners may begin collecting signatures.
 The chief petitioners are not required to wait for the ballot title before collecting signatures.
+Once the chief petitioners have received written approval to circulate from the county elections official they may begin collecting signatures.

 County Elections Official